Click clack, click clack, click clack

 Sign up for their newsletter if its your first time and hold onto that promo code!

-Step 2: Meet Jewel
+Step 2: Meet Rakuten

-Jewel is eBates for luxury retailers.
+Rakuten (or Jewel, which recently closed) is eBates for luxury retailers.

 Note: If you purchase two sizes and return one, you won’t get your cash back.
 If you want to try two sizes, make separate orders.